-7. Available at Broken Hill and may be completed on a mixed full-time and part-time basis.
+${\bf 6.}$ Available at Broken Hill and may be completed on a mixed full-time and part-time basis.

-8. With the approval of the Head of School concerned, each of the part-time Commerce courses may be completed in five years.
+7. With the approval of the Head of School concerned, each of the part-time Commerce courses may be completed in five years.

-9. The Surveying course is offered as a sandwich course (375) in which students attend alternate sessions on a full-time basis.
-In 1976, however, new students are given the opportunity of completing Parts 1 and 2 of the course on a part-time basis.
+8. The Surveying course is offered as a sandwich course (375) in which students attend alternate sessions on a full-time basis.
+In 1978, however, new students are given the opportunity of attending full-time for one year or completing Parts 1 and 2 of the course on a part-time basis.

-10. Part-time on an external basis.
+9. Part-time on an external basis.